lchen1307/applied-stat/staff.md

 ---
 layout: page
-title: Staff
+title: Textbook
-description: A listing of all the course staff members.
+description: A listing of all the course textbooks.
 ---

-# Staff
+# Textbook

 Staff information is stored in the `_staffers` directory and rendered according to the layout file, `_layouts/staffer.html`.